Siblon/recomendo-instagram/README.md

 posts.
 This ensures that enough posts are loaded in cases where Instagram uses lazy loading.

+The flow for each user is:
+1. Scroll and click the profile name in the modal.
+2. Wait for the page to open and like up to the configured number of photos.
+3. Click **Seguir**.
+4. Go back to the followers modal and repeat the process.

 After each visit the script tries multiple times to return to the followers modal, reducing failures when the page navigation lags.